PrashantShivajiBhapkar/PrashantShivajiBBhapkar.github.io/_posts/2018-01-01-All-you-need-to-know-about-Simple-Linear-Regression.md

 </p>

 <p align="justify">
 Now, here we have our training data comprising heights and weights.
-In short, we have values for to put in for our "weight" and "height" variables in our equation.
+In short, we have values to supply to "weight" and "height" variables in our equation.
 But, as you might have noticed, we don't know what the values of <b>&beta;<sub>0</sub></b> and <b>&beta;<sub>1</sub></b> are.
 What do we do to figure these values out?
 The answer is simple.
-We do nothing, but let our machine try to learn these values from our training data.
-Yes, that's what our algorithm will learn.
+We do nothing, but let our machine try to learn these values from our training data, that is from the values of weights and heights that we have.
+Yes, that's what our algorithm will do, it will learn.
 After all, the term "Machine Learning" was not coined just randomly by some random guy playing some random sport at some random place at some random time.
 I guess you got it :).
 </p>

 <br>
 ## How does the Machine actually learn?
 <p align="justify">
 How will our algorithm learn from the data about these values <b>&beta;<sub>0</sub></b> and <b>&beta;<sub>1</sub></b>?
 Let's focus on one important thing now.
-As we know, Linear Regression algorithm tries to find a line that best describes the relationship between the independent and dependent variables.
+Linear Regression algorithm tries to find a line that best describes the relationship between the independent and dependent variables.
 Technically, we call that line the best-fit-line.
 But, how do we say that a given line is the best-fit-line?
 We should have some metric that would help us define the meaning of "best" in "best-fit-line".
 That metric is called "Ordinary Least Squares".
 </p>
 <p align="justify">
 Let's discuss what "Ordinary Least Squares" is.
 Basically, at the end of the day, we will have our algorithm predict the weights of various people based on their heights.
 These are called predictions.
-Let's denote a single prediction by <b>y_pred<sup>(i)</sup></b> (for the ith person).
-At the same time, we also have the true values of weights for the same set of people.
-We call those true labels as <b>y<sup>(i)</sup></b> ( for the i-th person).
+Let's denote a single prediction by <b>y_pred<sup>(i)</sup></b> (for the i<sup>th</sup> person).
+At the same time, we also have true values of weights for the same set of people.
+We denote a single true labels by <b>y<sup>(i)</sup></b> ( for the i<sup>th</sup> person).
 We take all the predictions of weights <b>y_pred<sup>(i)</sup></b> and true labels <b>y<sup>(i)</sup></b> over our entire training data.
-We then find the difference between each <b>y_pred<sup>(i)</sup></b> and <b>y<sup>(i)</sup></b> pair and then add all such differences together.
-The best fit line is that line for which the value of this metric (OLS) is the least.
-Thus, "Ordinary Least Squares" gives us a measure of how well our predictions for values of <b>&beta;<sub>0</sub></b> and <b>&beta;<sub>1</sub></b>.
-We formally call functions like these in Machine Learning as cost functions.
-The equation of OLS can be represented as:
+We then find the difference between each <b>y_pred<sup>(i)</sup></b> and <b>y<sup>(i)</sup></b> pair and then square that difference.
+Then we add all such squared-differences together and then take their average.
+That's the value of our OLS metric or as we call it more formally, cost function.
+The best fit line is that line for which this value is the least among all other combinations.
+Thus, "Ordinary Least Squares" gives us a measure of how well our parameters <b>&beta;<sub>0</sub></b> and <b>&beta;<sub>1</sub></b> are doing their job in predicting the target value (weight).
+We formally call functions like this (OLS) in Machine Learning as cost functions.
+Now, let me give you an opportunity to extol the laconicism of math-parlance by giving you the equation of OLS that describes this entire paragraph in just one line and attempts to belittle my verbose explanation :( :p .
+In short, OLS can be calculated by using the following equation:
 </p>

 <p align="center">